Republicanism in Barbados: Aftermath

+2022 Commission

 On June 20, 2022, a Constitutional Review Commission was formed and sworn in by Acting President Jeffrey Gibson (as President Mason was on a foreign trip), to begin the process of drafting a new constitution for the republican era of Barbados.
 It is currently projected that the new constitution would be finished drafted by the end of 2024 with an 18-month deadline.

 The 10 members of this commission included: